Raunak22-Dev/NEWSAPP/README.md

 Once the application is running, you can interact with various features, including:

 - **User authentication and profile management.
-- **Data display with class-based components.
+- **Data display with function-based components.
 - **Responsive navigation and layout.

 ## Contributing